Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ![](images/tmPostSensorRatio1.svg)

 The [Timing Manager](/firmware/arch/timing-manager.md) triggers the sensors to sample every PWM cycle, but the control tasks do not run every cycle.
 Remember that the control tasks can only run directly following a sensor sampling, but that doesn't mean that the control task always runs after every sensor sampling.
-In this way, the User Event Ratio can only slow down the rate of control tasks, not speed them up.
+In this way, the `EVENT_RATIO` can only slow down the rate of control tasks, not speed them up.

 Rebuild and run the new program, and use the command `ctrl stats print` to view the loop time (after doing `ctrl init`).